InquisitiveDev2016/Online-Shopping-Lab/README.md

 # VanillaJS - Online-Shopping-Lab

-Practicing Object Oriented programming, arrays, conditionals, and loops by creating a shopping cart with various features using Vanilla JS.
+Practising Object Oriented programming, arrays, conditionals, and loops by creating a shopping cart with various features using Vanilla JS.

 <strong> 1: addToCart() function </strong>